robtimmer/docker-alpine-monit/README.md

 - create a monit conf file in `/opt/monit/etc/conf.d`
 - create a service script that allow start, stop and restart function
+- Implement serviceLog function if you want that your service log will be writed to docker logs command.
 - example monit and script files:

 monit conf